kvarak/dnd/docs/_Classes/warlock.md

 |12| Foreboding omens alway seem to occur whenever you say something of great portent or dire consequence.

 ### Haunted
-Starting at 1st level, weird occurrences and events just happen all around you.
+Weird occurrences and events just happen all around you.
 You learn the *minor illusion* and *thaumaturgy* cantrips, and can cast them without any material, somatic, or verbal components.
 They do not count against your number of cantrips known.

 ### Silent Keeper
-Also from 1st level, your patron grants you the knowledge to remain out of sight and mind, as they have for aeons.
-You gain proficiency with the Stealth skill.
+Your patron grants you the knowledge to remain out of sight and mind, as they have for aeons.
+Add *Stealth* to your class skills and gain 1 skill point to spend on it.

 ### Visions of Aeons
-Starting at 6th level, you can cause painful memories or visions of stories untold to flash before the mind of any creature that strikes you.
+You can cause painful memories or visions of stories untold to flash before the mind of any creature that strikes you.
 When you take damage from another creature that you can see, you can force the target creature to make a Wisdom saving throw against your warlock spell save DC as a reaction.
 On a failed save, the creature is both frightened and charmed condition by you until the end of their next turn.

 Once you use this feature, you can't use it again until you finish a short rest.

 ### Unspoken Guardian
-Starting at 10th level, you become a timeless emissary for your patron, speaker for that which does not, and guardian of their secrets.
+You become a timeless emissary for your patron, speaker for that which does not, and guardian of their secrets.
 For every 10 years that pass, you age only 1 year, and you cannot be magically aged.

 In addition, creatures that attempt to speak your name or describe you in any way must succeed with a Charisma saving throw against your warlock spell save DC.
 On a failure, words escape them, and while they may remember you clearly, they cannot name, describe or draw you in any manner for 24 hours.
 On a successful save they are immune to this effect for 24 hours.
 You may designate any creature that you have met to be unaffected by this feature.

 ### Spirit of Place
-Starting at 14th level, you can merge with the local consciousness of reality until the start of your next turn as a ***bonus action***.
-You vanish, no longer occupying your current space and you gain truesight out to 300 feet, which ignores all forms of cover.
+You can merge with the local consciousness of reality until the start of your next turn as a ***bonus action***.
+You vanish, no longer occupying your current space and you gain truesight out to 300 ft, which ignores all forms of cover.
 All existing conditions and effects on you are suspended and you are immune to all damage for this duration.
-At the start of your next turn, you must choose an open space anywhere within this 300 foot radius to appear again.
+At the start of your next turn, you must choose an open space anywhere within this 300 ft radius to appear again.

 Once you use this feature, you can't use it again until you finish a long rest.